-Ortt's inaugural trip flies WWII and Korean veterans to visit war memorials
+Ortt's trip flies WWII and Korean veterans to visit war memorials

 "During last year's trip, it was touching to see the outpouring of emotion from our veterans," Ortt said.
-"This daylong trip allows members of the 'Greatest Generation,' who are now in their 80s and 90s, and other generations of Americans who have served our country, to travel to the nation's capital to see their monuments for the first time," Ortt said.
-"The World War II Memorial wasn't completed until 2004 so, sadly, many members of our Armed Forces who served in that era did not get to see this momentous monument.
+"This daylong trip allows members of the 'Greatest Generation,' who are now in their 80s and 90s, and other generations of Americans who have bravely served our country, to travel to the nation's capital to see their monuments for the first time.

-The senior veterans were chaperoned by local volunteers as they traveled around the nation's capital.
-The group visited the National WWII Memorial, Korean War Memorial, Vietnam War Memorial, Lincoln Memorial and Iwo Jima Memorial, as well as the "Changing of the Guard" ceremony at the Tomb of the Unknown Soldier in Arlington National Cemetery.
-At the WWII and Korean War memorials, the group participated in an emotional wreath laying ceremony.
+The veterans were chaperoned by local volunteers as they traveled around the nation's capital.
+The group visited the National WWII Memorial, Korean War Memorial, Vietnam War Memorial, Lincoln Memorial and Iwo Jima Memorial.
+They also saw the "Changing of the Guard" ceremony at the Tomb of the Unknown Soldier in Arlington National Cemetery.

-Ortt extended thanks to the Niagara Frontier Transportation Authority, Transportation Security Administration and Southwest Airlines also helped to make the trip an enjoyable experience.
+The Niagara Frontier Transportation Authority, Transportation Security Administration and Southwest Airlines also helped to make the trip an enjoyable experience.